 During the Park planning process, geohazards can be addressed by conducting geologic hazard inventories, risk assessments, mitigation, and incident preparation.
 The goals of geohazard planning include:

-- Identify and address geologic hazards before they result in injury or property loss.
+- Identify and address geologic hazards before they result in injury or property loss, and

 - Plan for future hazard risk mitigation.